 Blocked Fallopian Tubes Do not Always Mean Fertility Treatments

-If you are interested in conceiving a baby and you only have one tube, you’re looking into a tubal ligation reversal, or you require tubal surgery to clear a current tube block, we highly recommend connecting with a fertility specialist to create a personalized fertility plan.
+If you are interested in conceiving a baby and you only have one tube or you require surgery to clear a current tube block, we highly recommend connecting with a fertility specialist to create a personalized fertility plan.
 While OB/GYNs prioritize their patients’ wellbeing, fertility specialists prioritize their patients’ wellbeing and their fertility future.

 Contact us here at Fertility Solutions to learn more.